perebaj/jjhandbook/english/classes.md

 - Tight on time: When you don't have time
     - The deadline is tight, so we need to elaborate a new approach
     - The budget is tight this month, so let's try to avoid going out to eat
-    - She wore a tight dress that made her uncomfortable with the
+    - She wore a tight dress that made her uncomfortable with it